chapmanjacobd/reddit_mining/README.md

 This takes several days per step (and several terabytes of free space) but the end result is a 600 GB SQLITE file.
 You can save some disk space by downloading the parquet files below.

-I split up the data into two parquet files via [sqlite2parquet](https://github.com/asayers/sqlite2parquet/).
+I split up submissions.db into two parquet files via [sqlite2parquet](https://github.com/asayers/sqlite2parquet/).

 Query the Parquet files using `octosql`.
 Depending on the query, `octosql` is usually faster than SQLITE and parquet compresses very well.
 You may download those parquet files here: